Valery Yevtukhovich

-Valery Yevgenyevich Yevtukhovich (Вале́рий Евге́ньевич Евтухо́вич; born 17 April 1954) is a Russian Airborne Forces lieutenant general who was commander of the Airborne Forces from 2007 to 2009, and was Chief of Staff and First Deputy Commander from 2005 to 2007.
+Lieutenant General Valery Yevgenyevich Yevtukhovich (Note: Вале́рий Евге́ньевич Евтухо́вич) (born 17 April 1954) is a retired Russian Airborne Forces officer who was commander of the Airborne Forces from 2007 to 2009, and was Chief of Staff and First Deputy Commander from 2005 to 2007.
 Over the course of his career he held positions at nearly every level of command within the Airborne Forces, and was deployed in the conflicts in Afghanistan and former Yugoslavia.

 Early life and education

 Yevtukhovich was born on 17 April 1954 in Vyazma, Smolensk Oblast, Soviet Union.
 He graduated from the Ryazan Guards Higher Airborne Command School of the Soviet Airborne Forces (VDV) in 1975.

 Military career

 Between 1975 and 1979, he was a platoon and then company commander with the 350th Parachute Regiment.
 From 1979 to 1981, he was deployed to Afghanistan during the Soviet-Afghan War, and held the position of battalion chief of staff and deputy commander, within the same regiment.
 In 1981, he was briefly a battalion chief of staff in the 234th Parachute Regiment before being sent to the Frunze Military Academy.
 After graduating in 1984 Yevtukhovich became chief of staff of the 104th Parachute Regiment, holding that position until 1986.
 From February to September 1986, he was the deputy chief of staff of the 7th Guards Airborne Division before becoming the commander of the 301st Training Parachute Regiment.
 From 1989 to 1990, he was the chief of staff and deputy commander of the 104th Guards Airborne Division.